zcattacz/alasql_wiki/Assert.md

     alasql('ASSERT “Wrong Value”, @[{a:1,b:”Odessa”}]');
 ```

-You can use Alasql ASSERT operator to test results of previous operation:
+You can use AlaSQL ASSERT operator to test results of previous operation:
 ```sql
     ASSERT string | number | boolean | array | object
 ```